Frequently Asked Questions

 Inspection reports are generally uploaded within one working day of the inspection.

-What do I do when I can’t find a specific restaurant type facility inspection report online?
+What do I do when I can’t find a specific restaurant type facility or slaughter plant inspection report online?

 Check your search criteria to ensure you have the correct name, address and spelling of the facility.
 New features of this site, such as the map and table views, allow you to narrow your search.

-If you are still not able to find what you are looking for, you are encouraged to contact the RHA within which the facility is located.
-Contact information for RHA public health inspection offices is available at:
+If you are still not able to find what you are looking for, you are encouraged to contact the local Saskatchewan Health Authority Office.
+Contact information for Saskatchewan Health Authority public health inspection offices is available at:

-How long are the restaurant type facility inspection reports available online?
+How long are the restaurant type facility or slaughter plant inspection reports available online?

-What types of inspections are conducted on restaurant type facilities?
+What types of inspections are conducted on restaurant type facilities and slaughter plants?

-What does a public health inspector look for when inspecting a restaurant type facility?
+What does a public health inspector look for when inspecting a restaurant type facility or slaughter plant?

-RHAs strive to inspect restaurant type facilities at least once every 12 months.
-Routine inspections of these facilities are unannounced.
-Inspection frequency is based on factors associated with the operation of the facility such as type and variety of food served, extent of food handling, and history of poor compliance.
+The Saskatchewan Health Authority public health inspectors strive to inspect these facilities at least once every each year.
+Routine inspections are unannounced.
+Inspection frequency is based on factors associated with the operation of the facility such as type and variety of food being prepared/processed, extent of food handling, and history of poor compliance.

 During a routine inspection, public health inspectors assess the number and type of infractions; the infractions are weighted to determine when the next inspection will take place.
 Depending on the infractions identified during the inspection, some re-inspections take place within days whereas in other instances, the re-inspection may not take place for several months.
 If necessary, public health inspectors will use various enforcement methods to gain compliance.